What Are The Best Practice Amps?

 Roland Micro Cube GX

-The 2-Watt Cube GX is the most portable of the popular Cube series, weighing in at a mere 6 pounds and housing a 5" speaker.
-Though it is small, the amp retains the bulk of features as expected, including the option to use batteries.
-It gives you 8 effects and 8 amp models to play with, created using the same COSM technology used on Boss multi-effects pedals.
-The i-Cube Link port is a cool feature that lets you connect the amp to your iPhone or iPad, allowing for a very convenient and portable way of capturing your performance.
+Fully embracing the digital age, this amp will let you connect to your iPhone or iPad via the i-Cube link port, allowing for a very convenient and portable way of capturing your performance.
 There is even a free Roland Cube Jam app that you can download to turn your iOS device into a tool for recording, jamming and learning.
 With a price tag of only $149, this small but feature packed amp is an easy pick.
 For more information and to see the latest price & reviews, go to Sweetwater.com

-While there are many practice amps to choose from, the five models mentioned above are 5 of the best on the market.
+While there are many practice amps to choose from, the eight models mentioned above are among the best in the market.
 All of these amps can either be bought online or at a local music store.

 Share This Article